sdr-enthusiasts/gitbook-adsb-guide/useful-extras/alternative-graphing-with-prometheus-grafana.md

 Option | Input
 ------------- | -------------
-Name | readsb
+Name | ultrafeeder
 URL | http://prometheus:9090/

 Clicking `Save & Test` should return a green message indicating success.
 The dashboard can now be imported with the following steps

 1. Hover over the `four squares` icon in the sidebar, click `+ Import`
 2. Enter `18148` into the `Import via grafana.com` section and click `Load`
-3. Select `readsb` from the bottom drop down list
+3. Select `ultrafeeder` from the bottom drop down list
 4. Click `Import` on the subsequent dialogue box

 At this point you should see a very nice dashboard, you can find it under `General` in the `Dashboards` section.